brendt/stitcher.io/src/content/blog/2021-04-10-what-event-sourcing-is-not-about.md

 ---

 If you've made it this far, I assume you're intrigued by what I wrote — or very angry because of it, that's fine too.
-In any case, I'd like to ask you to take a look at a course I'm creating, targeted towards the PHP community.
-In it I teach event sourcing from the ground up, starting with the very basics, but also covering complex patterns for large projects.
-It's called [Event Sourcing in Laravel](*https://event-sourcing-laravel.com/) and will teach a very practical approach to event sourcing in all kinds of projects, not just the gigantic ones.

-Also, if you want to stay up-to-date about my content, consider subscribing to [my newsletter](*/newsletter/subscribe), I occasionally send a mail about stuff I'm working on.
+If you want to stay up-to-date about my content, consider subscribing to [my newsletter](*/newsletter/subscribe), I occasionally send a mail about stuff I'm working on.

 Finally, if you're interested in more, you can check out the footnotes!